Optimizing Opinions with Stubborn Agents

 Consider the scenario where we add one stubborn agent to the network with communication probability $p$.
-Without loss of generality, we assume that this agent's opinion $\theta=1$.
+Without loss of generality, we assume that this agent's opinion is one.
 Suppose that we begin with some equilibrium solution $\theta^0$ that satisfies $-\mathbf{G}\theta^0= \mathbf{F} \theta_{\mathcal{V}_0}$.
-Here we are assuming the opinions are deterministic, which is a valid assumption under the conditions of Theorem \ref{thm:2}.
 Consider adding this new stubborn agent to the network and having non-stubborn individual $i$ follow it.
 Let $\mathbf{e}_i$ be a vector that has component $i$ equal to one, and all other components equal to zero.
 When the agent is followed by individual $i$ we achieve a new equilibrium solution $\theta^1$ given by

 The sum of the opinions under this new equilibrium can be written as $ -\mathbf{e}^T \; {\left(\mathbf{G} - p\mathbf{e}_i \mathbf{e}_i^T\right)}^{-1} \left(\mathbf{F} \mathbf \theta_{\mathcal{V}_0} + p \mathbf{e}_i \right)$, where $\mathbf{e}$ is the vector of all ones.
 In general, the stubborn agent can target a set $S\subseteq \mathcal V_1$ of non-stubborn users.
 The opinion sum in the resulting equilibrium can be viewed as a function of the target set $S$.
 This function $f : \mathcal{V}_1 \mapsto \mathbb{R}_{\geq0}$ is given by